li0ard/angstrem3/README.md

 Implementation of the Angstrem-3 algorithm for Elektronika MK-85C in TypeScript

 ### Features
-- New long-term key (DKL) generation
+- Support for long-term key generation
 - Support for alphanumeric and numeric modes
 - Support for distortion correction during decryption